bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 ## Three-frequency tune

 The program used to generate three distinct frequencies is divided into two modules: makeTone and DE0_NANO2. makeTone uses the same structure as the program used to generate a single frequency tone as described above.
-Here’s the version of the single tone code used for this section
-…..

 DE0_NANO2 is at the top of our project’s hierarchy, it controls which frequency is played and contains the logic to detect a sound enable signal.
 The module uses two additional variables to keep track of the sound: tone_duration_counter tracks how long the current tone has played and tone_number_counter tracks which frequency is being played.
 The always block of the module contains an if-else branch that decides which tone to play based on the value tone_number_counter.
 The logic for the three tones in the if-elseif branches is as follows: